Chidiblaq/Credit-Card-Default-Prediction/README.md

 Lichman, M. (2013).
 UCI Machine Learning Repository http://archive.ics.uci.edu/ml.
 Irvine, CA: University of California, School of Information and Computer Science.

 The original dataset can be found at the UCI Machine Learning Repository.

+NB: Please note that continous changes will be done on the project to improve the model.